satyamshekhar/lager_email_backend/README.md

 [https://github.com/basho/lager](https://github.com/basho/lager)

-It will send all of your logging messages to the exchange you specify and use the logging level as the routing key.
-It uses a smart connection pool to your broker.
-If the connection drops or h becomes unusable, the backend will reconnect.
+This backend will send all your logs to the configured email addresses.
+Specially useful for warning/errors logs.
+You can throttle the number of emails received per min.
+Setting the limit to 0, disables throttling.

 ### Usage